Research & Best Practices

 The most effective equipment that you can have on hand to implement good reliability-centered maintenance is a CMMS (computerized maintenance management system).
 While it might not be considered “traditional” maintenance equipment, a CMMS is the most efficient way to track data and performance to fulfill the principles listed above — and the questions listed below, which will help you understand how to implement an RCM program.

-Implementing a reliability-centered maintenance program
+Implementing a maintenance reliability program

-The best way to implement RCM has been identified by SAE in the standard SAE JA1012, and is outlined via seven questions.
+The best way to implement RCM has been identified by SAE in the standard SAE JA1012 and is outlined via seven questions.
 These questions should be applied once you’ve identified your most critical equipment via the four principles above — i.e., the equipment that is most important to keep running so operations stay on track.

 This equipment might be an injection molding machine, or it might be a material handling conveyor — it all depends on your individual facility.
 Once you’ve identified that equipment, apply these questions: